mmaxin/hide-and-seek-game/rules.md

 ### Reposition Rules

 > **Hiders may reposition during the Photo Window *(the first 2 minutes of each round),* abandoning their current location and moving to a new hiding spot.**

+- *Consider Repositioning when it seems like Seekers have figured out exactly where you are.
+That 2-minute window is your chance for survival!*

 - *You can still be found while repositioning!*

+> **Hiders are not allowed to reposition during the remaining 13 minutes of each round.**

 - *Wherever you are at the 2 minute mark is your new location!
 You must stop moving, and send your photo from there.

 > **Hiders must include "REPOSITION!" when they send their photo for that round.**